Surfactants - Amphoteric Available — Bulk Only

 • Conditioning: antistatic and conditioning function in hair and skin care

-• Co-surfactant: paired with anionic primary surfactants in cleansing bases
+• Co-surfactant: paired with anionic primary surfactants to lower irritation

 Safety & Handling